45 Ecommerce Statistics You Need to Know in 2019

 Ecommerce statistics can help you see the big picture by answering these questions and more.

-We’ve gathered the top 45 ecommerce statistics that you need to know.
+That's why we’ve gathered the top 45 ecommerce statistics that you need to know.

 - Amazon is the leading online retailer with a net revenue of $232.88 billion in 2018.
 (Statista)